Hadrian's Wall: After Hadrian

-After Hadrian's death in 138, the new emperor, Antoninus Pius, left the wall occupied in a support role, essentially abandoning it.
-He began building the Antonine Wall about 160 km north, across the isthmus running west-south-west to east-north-east.
+After Hadrian's death in 138, Emperor Antoninus Pius left the wall occupied in a support role, essentially abandoning it.
+He began building the Antonine Wall about 160 km north, across the isthmus running west-southwest to east-northeast.
 This turf wall ran 40 Roman miles, or about 37.8 mi, and had more forts than Hadrian's Wall.
 This area later became known as the Scottish Lowlands, sometimes referred to as the Central Belt or Central Lowlands.